Photon-Pressure with an Effective Negative Mass Microwave Mode

-Our device combines a superconducting radio-frequency (RF) circuit with a high-frequency (HF) quantum interference circuit, which are coupled to each other via a magnetic flux-tunable photon-pressure interaction, cf. Fig.~\ref{fig:Fig1}(a), (b).
+Here, we have chosen a convention without the prefactor $1/(2m\omega_0)$ of Eq.~(\ref{eqn:first}), but added a dimensionless parameter $\mathcal{G}$ in the numerator, which becomes negative for a negative mass oscillator.
+The case $\mathcal{G} > 1$ represents intracavity amplification, recently considered in Ref.~\cite{Rodrigues22}, and here we explore the implications of $\mathcal{G} < 0$.
+Our device combines a superconducting radio-frequency (RF) circuit with a high-frequency (HF) quantum interference circuit, which are coupled to each other via a magnetic flux-tunable photon-pressure interaction, cf. Fig.~\ref{fig:Fig1}(a), (b) and Refs.~\cite{Rodrigues22, Rodrigues21}.
 The RF circuit has a resonance frequency $\varOmega_0 = 2\pi \cdot 452\,$MHz and a linewidth $\varGamma_0 = 2\pi\cdot 45\,$kHz.
-The undriven HF cavity has a resonance frequency of $\omega_\mathrm{c} = 2\pi \cdot 7.211\,$GHz, a total linewidth of $\kappa = 2\pi\cdot 420\,$kHz and an external linewidth $\kappa_\mathrm{e} = 2\pi\cdot 85\,$kHz, where the latter is quantifying the coupling rate to the coplanar waveguide feedline used for driving and readout.
-We flux-bias the device at an operation point with a single-photon coupling rate $g_0 = 2\pi\cdot 175\,$kHz and an HF cavity Kerr constant $\mathcal{K} = -2\pi \cdot 5\,$kHz, which originates from the integrated constriction-type Josephson junctions.
+The undriven HF cavity has a resonance frequency of $\omega_\mathrm{c} = 2\pi \cdot 7.211\,$GHz, a total (external) linewidth of $\kappa = 2\pi\cdot 420\,$kHz ($\kappa_\mathrm{e} = 2\pi\cdot 78\,$kHz).
+We flux-bias the device at an operation point with a single-photon coupling rate $g_0 = 2\pi\cdot 175\,$kHz and an HF cavity Kerr constant $\mathcal{K} = -2\pi \cdot 6.6\,$kHz, which originates from the integrated constriction-type Josephson junctions.
 All experiments have been conducted in a dilution refrigerator at a base temperature of $T_\mathrm{b} \approx 15\,$mK.
-More details can be found in the Supplementary Material of Refs.~\cite{Rodrigues22, Rodrigues21}.
+More details can be found in Refs.~\cite{Rodrigues22, Rodrigues21}.

-Without any particular measures, the HF cavity displays a susceptibility with $\mathcal{G} = 1$.
-To obtain a mode with $\mathcal{G} < 0$ we make use of the intrinsic Kerr nonlinearity of the circuit.
-A strong near-resonant drive tone applied to a nonlinear oscillator has been demonstrated to lead to the appearance of two quasi-modes in the response of the driven system to an additional small probe signal \cite{Ochs21, FaniSani21}.
-The response of one of the modes in that case is equivalent to $\mathcal{G} > 1$ (the so-called signal mode with eigen-frequency $\omega_\mathrm{s}$) and the other mode resembles a cavity with $\mathcal{G} < 0$ (the so-called idler mode with eigenfrequency $\omega_0$), cf. Fig.~\ref{fig:Fig1}(c), (d).
-The origin of this double-mode response is four-wave mixing and parametric amplification \cite{FaniSani21}, and the effective result is that the reflection of our device near the idler mode resonance frequency is given by
+Without any particular measures, the HF cavity displays $\mathcal{G} = 1$.
+To obtain $\mathcal{G} < 0$ we use the HF mode Kerr nonlinearity.
+A strong near-resonant drive tone leads to the appearance of two quasi-modes in the probe response of the system \cite{Ochs21, FaniSani21}.
+The response of one of the modes is equivalent to $\mathcal{G} > 1$ (the signal mode at $\omega_\mathrm{s}$) and the second mode shows $\mathcal{G} < 0$ (the idler mode at $\omega_0$), cf. Fig.~\ref{fig:Fig1}(c), (d).
+The idler mode is closely related to Bogoliubov ghost branches observed in condensates and quantum fluids \cite{Ciuti01, Vogels02, Kohnle11, Pieczarka15, Claude22}, and so another suitable name for it would be ghost mode.
+The origin of this double-mode response is four-wave mixing and parametric amplification \cite{FaniSani21}.
+The probe reflection near $\omega_0$ is given by